-This is explained in IRS Publication 17 Your Federal Income Tax For Individuals, on page 69:
+This is explained in IRS Publication 17 Your Federal Income Tax For Individuals, page 72:

 If you had to repay an amount that you included in your income in an earlier year, you may be able to deduct the amount repaid from your income for the year in which you repaid it.
 Or, if the amount you repaid is more than $3,000, you may be able to take a credit against your tax for the year in which you repaid it.
 Generally, you can claim a deduction or credit only if the repayment qualifies as an expense or loss incurred in your trade or business or in a for-profit transaction.

 Type of deduction.
 The type of deduction you’re allowed in the year of repayment depends on the type of income you included in the earlier year.
 You generally deduct the repayment on the same form or schedule on which you previously reported it as income.
 For example, if you reported it as self-employment income, deduct it as a business expense on Schedule C (Form 1040) or Schedule F (Form 1040).
 If you reported it as a capital gain, deduct it as a capital loss as explained in the Instructions for Schedule D (Form 1040).
 If you reported it as wages, unemployment compensation, or other nonbusiness income, you may be able to deduct it as an other itemized deduction if the amount repaid is over $3,000.

 Repaid social security benefits.
 If you repaid social security benefits or equivalent railroad retirement benefits, see Repayment of benefits. in chapter 7.

 Repayment of $3,000 or less.
 If the figure is $3,000 or less, it is a miscellaneous itemized deduction and can no longer be deducted.